touchlab/compose-swift-bridge/README.md

 **Local**NativeView**Factory**(The local composition that you have to provide in order to the expect function to work).

-This is mostly important when you want to fragment in multiple factories with their own responsibility or when you are using Multi module setup and you should use a per Module Factory Name.
+This is mostly important when you want to fragment in multiple factories with their own responsibility or when you are using Multi module setup and don't want to use the KSP property, you should use a custom Factory Name for all your Expect Swift Views.

-`keepStateCrossNavigation`: Used when your native view has it own state and it should be kept when navigating back, for example, if you are replacing a hole screen with SwiftUI and there is scrolling, if this is set to false, when you navigating away from the screen and back, the scroll state will be
+`keepStateCrossNavigation`: Used when your native view (for example your SwiftUI View) has it own state and it should be kept when navigating back, for example, if you are replacing a hole screen with SwiftUI and there is scrolling, if this is set to false, when you navigating away from the screen and back, the scroll state will be